Sebjet24/Rural_Surge/README.md

    - How does internet access support (quality, availability, etc.) compare between rural and urban areas in Kansas?
    - What Internet Service Providers (ISPs) are available in Kansas?
    - How does their support vary between rural and urban communities?
-   - Is there a link between poverty rate and quality internet access?
-   - Is there a link between school district success and quality internet access?

 ### Our Project Plan